thomasaarholt/prism-em.github.io/installation.md

 According to [here](https://msdn.microsoft.com/en-us/library/f2ccy3wt.aspx), the Windows equivalent variables appear to be `INCLUDE` and `LIBPATH`.
 The actual pathnames will likely be different on your machine than mine, so replace them accordingly.

-Once you have configured the environmental variables, retry the above `pip install` command
+Once you have configured the environmental variables, continue the installation with either `pip` (recommended) or using the `setup.py` script as described below.

 <a name="installing-with-pip-cuda"></a>